ashram15/weather/README.md

-# weather
+# Weather Website
-This is a small side project experimenting with html/css and javascript.
-It is a website that displays the weather at a user-specified location (by zipcode or city).

 <strong>Run the project here:</strong> [live application](https://weatherapppractice-716d3767e651.herokuapp.com/)

-This is a small side project experimenting with frontend development(HTML, CSS, JavaScript), backend basics (Flask basics with Python and Jinga(Flask's templating engine)), and deployment (using Heroku).
-It is a website that displays the weather at a user-specified location (by zipcode or city).
+This is a small side project experimenting with full stack development.
+A web application that provides <strong>real-time</strong> weather information for any user-specified location by city name or zip-code.

-The website uses a third-party weather API and sends a HTTP request to the API server which then returns a dataset in JSON format.
-The program then parses this JSON data to display the weather in Fahrenheit, the current conditions, and a corresponding weather icon of user's location on the website.
+The project was build to practice with frontend development, backend server setup, API integration, and deployment.

+## Features
+<strong>Weather Search</strong>: Users can input a city name or zip code to obtain their area's weather conditions in real-time.
+<strong>Dynamic Data Display</strong>: The web application also displays a small icon describing the weather conditions(e.g.,"Cloudy", "Sunny", "Overcast") in the user-specified locaiton.
+<strong>API Integration</strong>: Uses JavaScript to send a HTTP request to a third party weather API and then parses the returned JSON response to obtain the weather data.

 ### Weather Website Demo Pictures